 In an Alvin and the Chipmunks episode, each chipmunk has a different version of how Dave's piano got destroyed and had instant pudding in it.
 Alvin, Simon, and Theodore notably each paint themselves as an innocent, unwilling victim of the situation while their two respective siblings are portrayed as more bullying figures.

 One episode of The New Adventures of He-Man revolves around the Battle of the Quagmi Swamp.
 Good guys Hydron and Flipshot, as well as bad guys Flogg and Slushhead, each have their own version of what happened during the battle.
 Naturally, in every case, the one telling their version exaggerates his role and makes himself look like the hero.
 Unlike a lot of examples (but like Rashomon), the real events are never revealed, and the audience has to draw their own conclusions regarding what parts of whose story are true.

-Camp Candy combined this with How We Got Here in one episode.
+Camp Candy combined this with How We Got Here in the episode titled "Dear Mom and Dad".
 The episode opens with John putting out a fire where the mess hall used to be and openly wondering what happened.
 We then see one of the campers writing a note to her parents taking the blame for the fire and explaining why she's leaving the camp.
 We then see another camper doing the same while exonerating the previous camper.
 This goes on until John finds them all waiting for the bus to take them home and explains that he saw and fixed all their mistakes.
 His assistant finally reveals what really happened: a meteorite hit the gas line.